The Bullitt Mustang Lives Again

 The other original car came to light recently and has been authenticated.
 All the research proved conclusively that the car was the one Steve McQueen drove in the fabled chase scene.

-After they shot the film, a Warner Bros. executives bought the car.
+After they shot the film, a Warner Bros. executive bought the car.
 After a few years, he sold it to an east coast detective, perhaps a Frank Bullitt wannabe.
 The detective later sold it to an insurance executive who died in 2014, and his son brought the car back to public attention.

 Pick Your Color and Pay Your Money